-Each director shall hold office for three (3) year terms or until a successor director has been designated and qualified.
-There is no limit as to the number of terms a member may serve.
+Each director, except for the pupil member, shall hold office for three (3) year terms or until a successor Director has been designated and qualified.
+There is no limit as to the number of terms a Director may serve.
 The three (3) year term limit shall not apply to the representative a chartering authority may appoint.
+The term of the pupil member shall be one (1) year commencing on July 1 each year.